adamkovesdi/drupalstack/README.md

 ```
 Tweak [singledocker/start.sh](singledocker/start.sh) for your deployment configuration

-### docker-compose implementation for the whole stack
+### Docker compose implementation for the whole stack

 TODO: separate components into docker images and create a whole stack instance using "docker-compose up"